ImShyMike/Eryx/docs/docs/getting-started.md

 ```

 ## Interacting with the CLI

-The CLI can be used with the command:
+The CLI can accessed via the following command:
 ```sh
 eryx
 ```